MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 ## Event log IDs and descriptions

 Use the following sections to identify the possible event IDs and descriptions for the scanner.
+These events are logged on the server that runs the scanner service, in the Windows **Applications and Services** event log, **Azure Information Protection**.

 -----